 The acknowledgement, according to the publication, honors “the growing impact that women are having on the banking industry” and the “many trailblazers who are leading the way for others in this once male-dominated area.”

-“Teresa’s impact on American Eagle’s operations, productivity and community involvement has been extraordinary,” said Dean Marchessault, President & Chief Executive Officer of American Eagle Financial Credit Union.
-“Her commitment to her profession, co-workers and community has made American Eagle a better business and more forward-thinking institution.”
+“Teresa’s impact on American Eagle’s operations, productivity, and community involvement has been extraordinary,” said Dean Marchessault, President & CEO of American Eagle Financial Credit Union.
+“Her commitment to her profession, co-workers, and community has made American Eagle a better business and more forward-thinking institution.”

 Knox was acknowledged by Banking New England for the many initiatives she has led in her 17-year career at American Eagle that now define the Credit Union.
 She has spearheaded the opening of 10 branches, including American Eagle’s first branch office in New Haven County.
 American Eagle, with 18 branches today, now serves 155,000 members in Hartford, Middlesex, New Haven and Tolland counties in Connecticut and Hampden County in Massachusetts.

 The publication also recognized Knox for bringing her business excellence to many community endeavors.
-She is a board member of the Credit Unions Building Financial Independence, a nonprofit foundation of the Credit Union League of Connecticut dedicated to building economic capacity, community impact and financial inclusion.
+She is a board member of the Credit Union's Building Financial Independence, a nonprofit foundation of the Credit Union League of Connecticut, dedicated to building economic capacity, community impact, and financial inclusion.
 She also participates in Financial Reality Fairs, a hands-on experience in which students are taught how to live within monthly salaries based on their chosen careers.
-The reality fairs have reached more than 34,000 Connecticut high school students, to date.
+To date, the reality fairs have reached more than 34,000 Connecticut high school students.
 Also, Knox serves as a volunteer teaching financial literacy to students at the Pathways Academy of Technology & Design in East Hartford.
 Knox joined American Eagle in 2003.